-The Department of Home Affairs (DoHA) has placed additional responsibility onto Australian Universities to ensure their incoming international students are fully aware of and comply with all student visa conditions.
+The Department of Home Affairs (DoHA) has placed additional responsibility onto Australian Universities to ensure their incoming international students demonstrate that they satisfy the Genuine Student criterion.

 UNSW has taken additional measures by requiring student interviews, financial documentation, and personal statements (where applicable) to comply with these new responsibilities.
 The additional steps will be requested by UNSW Admissions according to DoHA country guidelines.